Tackle.io

 Photo of Ellen Thorne, vice president of people and culture, with quote saying, "We believe that our Tacklers are our greatest asset.
 By investing in their success and well-being, we create a culture that fosters innovation, creativity, and growth."

-Enter Culture Working Groups (CWGs), a space for Tacklers to create intentional programs and initiatives that cultivate commitment and shared purpose among employees.
+The result was Culture Working Groups (CWGs): employee-led teams that create intentional programs and initiatives to cultivate commitment and shared purpose across the organization.

-“We wanted to make sure our values weren’t a People Team run program.
-Our Tacklers live and breathe our culture daily,” says Ellen Thorne, vice president of people and culture.
+"We wanted to make sure our values weren't a People Team run program.
+Our Tacklers live and breathe our culture daily," says Ellen Thorne, vice president of people and culture at Tackle.

 Workplace culture as a component of success